ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 /* ...snip... */
 ```

-If you are familiar with CSS, feel free to customize them to your liking!
-Just keep in mind that you may see some visual differences going forward, if you choose to do so.
+If you are familiar with CSS, feel free to customize these styles to your liking!
+Just keep in mind that you may see some visual differences going forward, should you choose to do so.

 When you are ready, save the CSS file; our trusty development server should pick it up and refresh our page right away.
 No more unstyled content!